noelguerrero/IMS/README.md

 ### Thursday October 30, 2025
 - Displaying suppliers in supplier list
 - note: changing the function iniDB to iniDb in database.php

+### Friday October 31, 2025
+- Delete Supplier
+- Adding feedback on delete supplier
+- Error on supplier table when its empty fixed